annepizzi/Project2/README.md

 # Set-up
 Install PGAdmin and PostgreSQL.

+Mac Installation Instructions:

 1. To install PGAdmin, visit https://www.pgadmin.org/download/ and follow prompts.
-2. To install PostreSQL, first make sure to have the Homebrew installed (https://brew.sh/) (Note: For PCs the installation of Homebrew is not necessary).
-Once
-Homebrew is installed, run the following commands to complete PostgreSQL installation:
+2. To install PostreSQL, first make sure to have the Homebrew installed (https://brew.sh/).
+Once Homebrew is installed, run the following commands to complete PostgreSQL installation:
 - brew install postgresql
 - brew services start postgres
 3. See "Create SQL Database" step for information on creating the database using PostgreSQL and PGAdmin and "Connect Database" step to connect Python script to database.
+Database schema located in schema.sql.

+PC Installation Instructions:

+1. To install PGAdmin, visit https://www.pgadmin.org/download/pgadmin-4-windows/ and follow prompts.
+2. See "Create SQL Database" step for information on creating the database using PostgreSQL and PGAdmin and "Connect Database" step to connect Python script to database.
 Database schema located in schema.sql.

 # Extract Process
 1) Imported Dependencies for Pandas and SQLAlchemy